Knapptr/BattleBoat/README.md

 ### useRef,useReducer,custom hooks, useContext.

 `useContext`, especially used with `useReducer` is REALLY powerful!
 I found, however that `useReducer` didn't exactly accomplish what I wanted it to.
 While it made bundling logic for the game MUCH easier, I still had to organize my data differently than what feels instinctual.
-This article was helpful: (Redux: Normalizing-State-Shap)[https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape].
+This article was helpful: [Redux: Normalizing-State-Shape](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape).
 This is still one of my chief hangups with React, but once the data was normalized, I had a much better time with immuatbility.
 I'd be interested to check out libraries like _immer_ or _immutable.js_.

 Initially I sought to use a lot of custom hooks for this project, before moving a good deal of the logic into my game reducer.
 I'm particularly proud of my `useAlert` hook, that allows for global access to an array of alerts.